 In addition to crime, the Walled City was known for its high number of unlicensed doctors and dentists, who could operate without standards or fear of prosecution.

 Most structures were built on top of one another over time, not as free-standing towers.
 Picture crude manufactured homes stacked one on top of another, left to right, bottom to top – but due to proximity to the airport, no structure exceeded a height of 14 stories tall.

 The maze of staircases and alleys was so extensive one could walk around the city without ever touching the ground.

 Construction was unregulated and thus conditions were very poor and unsafe; most residential units were 250 sq. ft. and had no foundations or utilities.

 Declining Quality of Life

-The population density at its peak was 3.25 million people per square mile.
-To put that in perspective, Hong Kong as a whole (itself one of the most densely populated regions on Earth) has a population density of 17,000 people per square mile.
+The population density of Kowloon Walled City at its peak was 3.25 million people per square mile.
+For perspective, Hong Kong as a whole (itself one of the most densely populated regions on Earth) has a population density of 17,000 people per square mile.

 Despite the crime rate leveling off, the British and Chinese governments agreed that the Walled City was becoming increasingly intolerable as the quality of life – sanitary conditions in particular – were far behind that of the rest of Hong Kong.